vuejs/vue-cli/docs/guide/creating-a-project.md

-  -i, --inlinePreset <json>       Skip prompts and use inline JSON string as preset -m, --packageManager <command>  Use specified npm client when installing dependencies -r, --registry <url>            Use specified npm registry when installing dependencies (only for npm) -g, --git [message|false]       Force / skip git intialization, optionally specify initial commit message -f, --force                     Overwrite target directory if it exists -c, --clone                     Use git clone when fetching remote preset -x, --proxy                     Use specified proxy when creating project
+  -i, --inlinePreset <json>       Skip prompts and use inline JSON string as preset -m, --packageManager <command>  Use specified npm client when installing dependencies -r, --registry <url>            Use specified npm registry when installing dependencies (only for npm) -g, --git [message|false]       Force / skip git initialization, optionally specify initial commit message -f, --force                     Overwrite target directory if it exists -c, --clone                     Use git clone when fetching remote preset -x, --proxy                     Use specified proxy when creating project